Spatial Track Matching¶

 Operations based on the correspondence information¶

-The plugin allows performing various operations based on the correspondence information, such as:
+Spatial Track Matching can perform various operations based on the cell-cell-correspondence information, such as:

 Couple projects: